EXCLUSIVE-Tencent plans to take U.S.-listed streaming firm DouYu private -sources

 There have been differences among DouYu executives over whether to stick with game livestreaming as its core business or shift towards more profitable entertainment livestreaming, said the other person.

-That tension has not abated even after DouYu co-founder and co-CEO Zhang Wenming resigned last month, the person added.
+That tension has not abated even after DouYu co-founder and co-CEO Zhang Wenming, who had favoured diversifying revenue streams, resigned last month, the person added.
 DouYu has said Zhang's departure was due to personal reasons.
 Co-founder Chen Shaojie now runs the company.

 The take-private plans reflect Tencent's desire to have a firm grip on its core gaming affiliates at a time when it faces a raft of regulatory issues, said the people, who were not authorised to speak on the matter and declined to be identified.

-A 60% slide in DouYu's stock price since July, giving it a market value of $717 million, has also meant it is attractively priced for a take-private deal, they added.
+A 60% slide in DouYu's stock price since July, giving it a market value of $717 million on Wednesday, has also meant it is attractively priced for a take-private deal, they added.

 In addition to the blocking of the DouYu-Huya deal, it has also had to contend with efforts by authorities to rein in gaming by minors, while curbs on other industries have also dampened advertising appetite.